intel/intel-inb-manageability/manageability-docker/README.md

 ```shell
 sudo python3 mqtt_client.py
 ```
-* Trigger the manifest(refer email below) from the TB server and you should be able to see the move command received on the console that is running the mqtt_client.py.
+* Trigger the manifest(refer email below) from the TB server, and you should be able to see the move command received on the console that is running the mqtt_client.py.